py-vcon/py-vcon/py_vcon_server/README.md

 for getting, requeuing and deleting **in progress jobs**

 ## vCon RESTful API
-The vCon RESTful APIs are the high level interface to the Py vCon Server, providing the ability to create and perform operations on vCons.
+The vCon RESTful APIs are the high level interface to the Python vCon Server, providing the ability to create and perform operations on vCons.
-This the primary interface for users of the server, as opposed to adminstrators or DevOps.
+This the primary interface for users of the server, as opposed to administrators or DevOps.
 They are organized in the following sections:

  * [vCon: Storage CRUD](https://raw.githack.com/py-vcon/py-vcon/main/py_vcon_server/docs/swagger.html#/vCon:%20Storage%20CRUD) -